KhalfaniW/reactive-fun/README.md

 ## Why

-    The RxJS library is  not functinoal programmign at its core.
+    The RxJS library is not functional programming at its core.

-    RxJS uses a composoitino observables and operators to
+    RxJS uses a composition of observables and operators to

-    The defniiton of an obesrable is a stateful, side effect createing object.
+    The definition of an observable is a stateful, side effect creating object.

-    Many operaters are side effect creating at their like  delay(),  and debounceTime are only side effects
+    Many operators are side effect creating at their core like delay(), and debounceTime are only side effects

-    Many other operatiors like scan() and take have state hidden in closures
+    Many other operators like scan() and take have state hidden in closures

 ## How

-- single source of truth; 1 mutaing stat
+- single source of truth; 1 mutating state

+- this adds a state variable to observables when using an operator,
+- it passes state down when you compose it with another operator

 ### Observables

-    Obervables by definint craete side effects.
-Things like interval() and fromEvent() cannot be pure because of whaat they intend to do.
+    Observables by definition create side effects.
+Things like interval() and fromEvent() cannot be pure because of what they intend to do.

-     Utilties like merge, concat and mergeAll should not create obsevables because that crates more imperceptible state because of more obserbles
+    Utilities like merge, concat and mergeAll should not create observables because that creates more imperceptible state because of more observables

 ## do

     - ~~change state to not be optimistic~~
        ~~only change state after effect~~